Shopify/ruby-style-guide/README.md

     end
     ```

-* Favor the use of exceptions for the standard library over introducing new
+* Favor the use of exceptions from the standard library over introducing new
   exception classes.

 * Don't use single letter variables for exceptions (`error` isn't that hard to